AlakheMxakato/AlakheMxakato.github.io/README.md

 **Tembani Distributors| Jan.
 2023** <br />
 IT Technician <br />
-* Assembled, configured and deployed custom desktop systems including hardware installation, OS setup and driver configuration for the company
+* Assembled, configured and deployed custom desktop systems including hardware installation, OS setup and driver configuration for the company. <br />
-* Installed and configured wireless routers and access points and I performed connectivity and performance testing <br />
+* Installed and configured wireless routers and access points and I performed connectivity and performance testing. <br />

 ## PROJECTS
 **Study Group System | Oct.
 2024**
-* I partnered with a team of 5 and developed a fully functional app using Java and real-time database retrieval using MySQL <br />
+* I partnered with a team of 5 and developed a fully functional app using Java and real-time database retrieval using MySQL. <br />

 **Consulting Management System | Aug.
 2025**
-* Created a high-fidelity wireframe for a consulting management firm which provided a realistic, interactive and polished simulation of the final product <br />
+* Created a high-fidelity wireframe for a consulting management firm which provided a realistic, interactive and polished simulation of the final product. <br />

 **Student Enrolment System | Nov.
 2025**
-* I partnered with a group of 3 to create an enrolment app using Java and SQL to create the database that stores student and administrator logins and enrolment information
+* I partnered with a group of 3 to create an enrolment app using Java and SQL to create the database that stores student and administrator logins and enrolment information.
 ## TECHNICAL SKILLS
 * **Languages:** Html, CSS, JavaScript, Java
 * **Software and Tools:** Figma, IntelliJ Idea, Git, GitHub, Apache NetBeans